 Christmas ornament storage is often something that's overlooked.
-You may well be storing your precious decorations in old boot boxes with a layer of tissue paper — nervously carrying them down the stairs and hoping they don't smash on route.
+You might be storing your precious decorations in old shoe boxes with layers of tissue paper — nervously carrying them down the stairs and hoping they don't smash en route.
 Sound familiar?
-Well, now is the time to change.
+Well, now is the time to rethink your methodology.

-We spend a fortune curating the perfect Christmas tree– all the beautiful baubles so packed full of magic and wonder and, most importantly, memories.
-So it's only right that they have a happy safe haven to live in while they hibernate throughout the non-festive seasons.
+We spend a fortune curating the perfect Christmas tree, picking out the perfect ornaments that describe us to a T or have special memories behind them.
+So it makes sense that they have a safe haven to live in while they hibernate throughout the non-festive seasons.

 Christmas ornament storage ideas boxed

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 "Taking the decorations down is never anyone’s favorite part of Christmas," says Simon Glanville, managing director of A Place for Everything (opens in new tab).
 But it's important to consider how you will put them to bed until next year rolls around again so that you don't lose or damage any of your favorite decorations by mistake.
 "Doing it well and thinking ahead will make putting them up again next year so much easier," adds Glanville, noting even that keeping your festive decor tidy might even stop you from buying more when you don't need them.

 The Home Edit always delivers on style and function when it comes to storage items.
 This clear box is super simple in design but is perfect in every way when it comes to organizing your favorite baubles.

 Its cardboard dividers will help prevent shatters and cracks.
 You can also stack a few of these if you have a lot of ornaments and your space will still look neat.
 It's a thumbs up from us.